INDUSTRY INSIGHTS

 High-profile matchups with more stable attendance profiles

-Although exact attendance totals varied, the model met its main objective by correctly ranking expected demand throughout the bowl ecosystem.
+Although exact attendance totals varied, the model met its primary objective by correctly ranking expected demand throughout the bowl ecosystem.

 2025-26 BOWL GAME RESULTS